Meet the Winemaker at Imagery Estate

 Each vintage of each varietal wine at Imagery Estate is labeled with the work of a new artist, with the original added to Imagery's permanent gallery.

-The Benziger and Imagery Estate wineries were acquired by the Wine Group in June 2015, and Joe’s brother, Mike, has taken his retirement from the estate winery on Sonoma Mountain.
-Meanwhile, Joe is getting ready for the next harvest.
+The Benziger and Imagery Estate wineries were acquired by the Wine Group in June 2015, and Joe's brother, Mike, has taken his retirement from the estate winery on Sonoma Mountain.
+Meanwhile, Joe continues on at Imagery Estate.

-SonomaCounty.com recently talked with Joe to find out more about him and his winemaking philosophy.
+SonomaCounty.com talked with Joe just before harvest to find out more about him and his winemaking philosophy.

 So … how did you get in the wine business, Joe Benziger?